 Vocal Music Auditions are evaluated on the following:

 Pitch recognition (ability to remember and sing back pitches played from the piano with accuracy)

 Rhythm Recognition (ability to remember and sing/clap back rhythms played with accuracy)

 Voice range, voice development, control across ranges (Head and Chest Voice)

 Ability to sing in tune and with some level of musicality

 Aptitude and attitude toward learning a wide range of music, including classical

-After submitting your Solo Video, you may be invited to attend a live callback either on Zoom or in person.
+After attending and completing the initial audition, you may be invited to attend a callback.
 Receiving a callback does not mean that a decision on admission has been made, it simply means the panel wants to see you one more time before coming to a final decision.

-Vocal music callbacks include vocal technique and aural assessments that consist of short pitch memory and technical ability exercises.
+Vocal music callbacks include vocal technique and aural assessments that consist of short pitch memory, short rhythm memory and technical ability exercises.

-If you’re unable to submit a video or have questions about the audition process, please contact email@example.com.
+If you have questions about the audition process, please contact: firstname.lastname@example.org.